-I've been playing Valorant for the last month-plus and enjoying it as an excuse to dust off my mothballed CS:GO skills.
+I've been playing Valorant and enjoying it as an excuse to dust off my mothballed CS:GO skills.
 Despite what me and other CS:GO players feared earlier this year, Riot's creative direction for the game—dumping powerful, unique character abilities into the Counter-Strike formula—hasn't really undermined the integrity of asymmetrical teams fighting for bombsites.

 But as is sacred tradition within competitive games, something must at all times be anointed OP.
-We've already had multiple characters labeled too-powerful by Valorant's nascent community and subsequently tinkered with by Riot in Valorant's short lifespan.
+We've already had multiple characters labeled too-powerful by Valorant's community and subsequently tinkered with by Riot.
 First Raze's grenades and rocket launcher ultimate were criticized.
 Then Sage got some attention—even after having many of her abilities nerfed or made more expensive, she remains crucial.

 Now I want to use PC Gamer's platform to announce my own bitter vendetta against the magenta vampire, Reyna.